Teekay21233/employeeManagementProgram/README.md

 - **Displaying Employee List**: At the end of the program, the updated list of employees (including their IDs, names, and salaries) is displayed.

+- **Unique ID Validation**: Ensures that each employee ID entered is unique and prompts the user to enter a different ID if a duplicate is found.

+- **Employee ID Validation for Salary Update**: Checks if the entered employee ID exists when updating the salary.
+If the ID is not found, an appropriate message is displayed.

 ## How to Use

 1. **Run the Program**: Execute the program in a Java IDE or command line.